jbcodeforce/flink-studies/flink-sql-demos/01-confluent-kafka-local-flink/README.md

 confluent kafka cluster describe <cluster-id>
 ```

-* set the environment variable in the `.env` file:
 * Use the local docker compose with just task manager, job manager and SQL client containers
 * Create a table to connect to Kafka Streams